 In 2011, GBA Remodelers Council members formed a partnership with Community Housing Solutions to conduct home repairs and renovations called ReBuilding Hope.
 More than 12 homes have been renovated to ensure homes are warmer, safer and drier for those in need in our community.
 In 2014, we completed an entire home renovation in the historic Glenwood neighborhood.
 In 2016, we built a new home on Douglas Street in the Ole Asheboro neighborhood.
-In 2018 we renovated a home partially destroyed by a tornado.
-This year we are constructing a new home on Eastwood Avenue.
+In 2018 we renovated a home partially destroyed by a tornado and in 2021 we completed construction of a new home on Eastwood Avenue.

 In addition to these ongoing partnerships, GBA member give back in many other ways…from hurricane relief trips for Floyd and Katrina…to assisting other community groups with construction related needs such as Peacehaven Community Farm; McIver Education Center; Hospice Beacon Place; Amy’s House – A Room at the Inn of the Triad; and Bingham Street Redevelopment project in which eight homes were constructed.
 Other community initiatives have included UNCG Bryan House Renovation; Price Park butterfly kiosk; Greensboro Children’s Museum; Greensboro Center City Park; Greensboro Sports Council Scholarship Tournament; Greensboro Beautiful; and In-as-Much Ministries.
 The past few years we have been partnering with A Simple Gesture Greensboro to collect food for school pantries in Guilford County during the Parade of Homes and Tour of Remodeled Homes.